 The aim of the present study was to analyze the HC loss during and after OGD periods and to compare it with the changes in the membrane permeability and the DNA fragmentation, both indicative of an ongoing cell death process.
 The loss of OHCs and IHCs occurred during and after the OGD periods; however, we observed remarkable differences between OHCs and IHCs.
-1) Overall, IHCs were more vulnerable to OGD than OHCs.
-OHCs were mainly lost during the OGD period, whereas the IHCs were lost during and after the OGD periods to an equal degree, 2) during OGD period, the number of cells with damaged plasma membranes (PI-positive nuclei) rapidly increased.
+First, IHCs were generally more vulnerable to OGD than OHCs.
+OHCs were mainly lost during the OGD period, whereas the IHCs were lost during and after the OGD period, the number of cells with damaged plasma membranes (PIpositive nuclei) rapidly increased.
 At the same time, the number of cells with single-stranded chromosomal DNA breaks (TUNEL-positive) was relatively low.
 During the recovery period, the number of cells with damaged plasma membranes decreased and the number of cells with damaged chromosomal DNA progressed continuously.